yanivcohen1/Time-Management-App-Nextjs/README.md

 | `FOCUSFLOW_JWT_EXPIRES_IN` | Expiry passed to `jsonwebtoken` (`1h`, `30m`, etc.). | `1h` |

 Switching `dbProvider` to `mongo` makes the application query MongoDB while retaining the same seeded demo credentials (`user/user123`, `admin/admin123`).

+### Demo credentials & auth flow

+- `user / user123`: standard user with access to the todo workspace.
+- `admin / admin123`: administrator with access to `/admin` and admin-only API routes.

+Logins issue a JWT that is stored client-side.
+The UI automatically injects this token when calling protected endpoints (e.g., `/api/users`, `/api/admin`), so ensure you are signed in before toggling features such as “Admin mode → Fetch mock data” on the home page.

 The database directory is created automatically; database files are git-ignored.